SAP-samples/teched2022-DT263/exercises/ex0/README.md

 # Getting Started

+To access the training system, please go to the URL https://my401666.s4hana.cloud.sap/ui#Shell-home Use the user name and password provided by the hands-on conductor to login to the system

 To access the apps “Define Statutory Reports” and “Run Statutory Reports” respectively, we would need to assign the following roles to our respective users:

 1. SAP_BR_ADMINISTRATOR